zebity/onvif-relay/README.md

    - or
    - B. Run custom wsimport script to to create Upper case Java Method names
 7. To build onvif-relay, onvif-device and onvif-client requires onvif-api to have successfully built "mvn install" target.

+## NOTES

+NOTE 1: Currently automatic download and patch of ONVIF wsdls does not work via Maven.

+Run manually via:
+- $ get-and-patch.sh <filelist.[jax|jak].txt> <download.dir> <destination.dir> <patch.dir>
+- from: onvif-api
+- do: src/main/sh/get-and-patch.sh src/main/sh/files.jak.txt target/generated-sources/wget/ onvif-cxf-api/src/main/resources/META-INF/wsdl/ src/main/patch/

+NOTE 2: You can generate code with javax or jakarta inclusions
+- To change between Java EE (import javax.PKG) or Jakarta EE (import jakarta.PKG) requires editing of Maven pom.xml properties (now by selecting the jax or jak tree)
+- As WSDL patching is slightly differnt for jax / jak specifing the patch variant is via input into get-patch (as above): files.jax.txt | files.jak.txt

+NOTE 3: There is no ONVIF WSDL/XSD or generated Java code in this repository.
+Rather this repository holds the tools to generate this as part of the build process.
+So if you want to "see" the code then run the generation process.

+NOTE 4: The better way to customise wsimport result (ie avoid NOTE 5 using "hacked" wsimport), added xslt script (extract-operation-method.xlst) which will read wsdl and generate  external JAX-WS Binding Customerisation file.
+This can be included using -b flag with wsimport.
+Tested with xlstproc, which does not seem to allow use of the "document" method to get the name of input WSDL, so this is passed in explicity via -stringparam:
+- xsltproc -o - -stringparam p1 /META-INF/wsdl/www.onvif.org/ver10/device/wsdl/devicemgmt.wsdl src/main/xml/extract-operation-methods.xslt src/main/resources/META-INF/wsdl/www.onvif.org/ver10/device/wsdl/devicemgmt.wsdl > target/generated-sources/xsltproc/device/device-binding-01.xml
+- see: onvif-api/src/main/sh/generate-bindings.sh which generates both device & media binding files
+- from: onvif-api
+- do: src/main/sh/generate-bindings.sh . ~/.m2 `pwd`
+- this will use /META-INF symlink to source the WSDL files, to override put full alternate dir

+NOTE 5: Main branch is now Jakarta (JAK), as metro-jaxws-ri build fails for verson 2.3.5 and so unable to create "hacked" WsImport
+- See here for wsimport "hack" : https://github.com/zebity/metro-jax-ws/tree/3.0.2-onvif-jak
+- See NOTE 4 as this uses wsimport binding file to provide custom naming (the official way) and it easier (once you know) than hacking wsimport

+NOTE 6: see src/main/sh/run-wsimport.sh for shell script that runs the binding customisation generator and then wsimport (for both device & media WSDLs)

+NOTE 7: Now refacted to use Maven Modules.
+This lets you to build and test server/client independently.
+If yoou want to bulid with jax or cxf instead of metro then change chance onvif-api/pom.xml (this is shared across server and client) and then then rebuild part you want.

 # Author: